 Actual Expenses Method

-Typical costs that are included in the Actual Expenses Method are gasoline, insurance, maintenance, lease payments, tires, and depreciation.
+Typical costs included in the Actual Expenses Method are gasoline, insurance, maintenance, lease payments, tires, and depreciation.

-Another important thing for business owners to keep in mind is that calculating employee mileage reimbursements is much easier with the help of smart software solutions like Timeero.
+Another important thing for business owners to remember is that calculating employee mileage reimbursements is much easier with the help of smart software solutions like Timeero.

-We’ll address automated mileage tracking and its role in streamlining mileage reimbursement in the next section.
+In the next section, we’ll address automated mileage tracking and its role in streamlining mileage reimbursement.

-It’s also good to know that employee mileage is tax deductible even without a reimbursement program in place.
+It’s also good to know that employee mileage is tax deductible even without a reimbursement program.

 How Do I Reimburse My Team Fairly and Accurately?